+ü 13 of our 14 directors, and the members of all board committees, are independent.

+ü We have a strong, independent, clearly defined lead independent director role.

+ü Updated conflict of interest policy clarifies when Lilly board service must be disclosed.

+- ü We are committed to board refreshment and seek to balance continuity and fresh perspectives. - ü We conduct orientation and continuing education programs for directors.

+ü We have an annual cap on director compensation.

+elections.

-- $\ddot{\text{u}}$ Our board membership is characterized by leadership, experience, and diversity. - ü 13 of our 14 directors, and the members of all board committees, are independent. - ü We have a strong, independent, clearly defined lead independent director role. - ü Updated conflict of interest policy clarifies when Lilly board service must be disclosed. - $\ddot{\text{u}}$ We are committed to board refreshment and seek to balance continuity and fresh perspectives. - $\ddot{\text{u}}$ We conduct orientation and continuing education programs for directors. - $\ddot{\text{u}}$ We have an annual cap on director compensation. - $\ddot{u} \ \ \text{Our board conducts a robust annual assessment of board performance, including an annual assessment of each individual director.}$ - ü We have a majority voting standard and resignation policy for the election of directors in uncontested elections. - ü Our board values active shareholder engagement.
-As a result, we have put forward for consideration at this year's annual meeting management proposals to eliminate our classified board structure and supermajority voting provisions. - ü We have no shareholder rights plan ("poison pill"). - ü The charters of the committees of the board clearly establish the committees' respective roles and responsibilities. - ii Our board holds executive sessions of the independent directors at every regular board meeting and most committee meetings. - ii Our independent directors have direct access to management and sole discretion to hire independent advisors at the company's expense.
+ü Our board conducts a robust annual assessment of board performance, including an annual assessment of each individual director.

+ü We have a majority voting standard and resignation policy for the election of directors in uncontested ü Our board values active shareholder engagement.
+As a result, we have put forward for consideration at this year's annual meeting management proposals to eliminate our classified board structure and supermajority voting provisions.

+ü We have no shareholder rights plan ("poison pill").

+ü The charters of the committees of the board clearly establish the committees' respective roles and responsibilities.

+ü Our board holds executive sessions of the independent directors at every regular board meeting and most committee meetings.

+i Our independent directors have direct access to management and sole discretion to hire independent advisors at the company's expense.

-- ii Our independent directors select and evaluate our CEO and ensure we have a strong succession plan for executive officer roles.
-Our Compensation Committee determines the compensation for our CEO and other executive officers. - ü Our board actively oversees and approves our corporate strategy. - ü Our board has a longstanding commitment to corporate responsibility. - ü Our board oversees compliance and enterprise risk management practices. - $\ddot{\text{u}}$ We have a comprehensive code of ethical and legal business conduct applicable to our board and all - employees worldwide.
-This code is reviewed and approved annually by the board. - u We have a supplemental code for our CEO and all members of financial management, in recognition of their unique responsibilities to ensure proper accounting, financial reporting, internal controls, and financial stewardship. - ü We have strong governance and disclosure of corporate political spending. - ü We have transparent public policy engagement. - u We have meaningful stock ownership and retention guidelines for our directors and executive officers.
+- ü Our independent directors select and evaluate our CEO and ensure we have a strong succession plan for executive officer roles.
+Our Compensation Committee determines the compensation for our CEO and other executive officers. - ü Our board actively oversees and approves our corporate strategy. - ü Our board has a longstanding commitment to corporate responsibility. - ü Our board oversees compliance and enterprise risk management practices. - ü We have a comprehensive code of ethical and legal business conduct applicable to our board and all - employees worldwide.
+This code is reviewed and approved annually by the board. - u We have a supplemental code for our CEO and all members of financial management, in recognition of their unique responsibilities to ensure proper accounting, financial reporting, internal controls, and financial stewardship. - ü We have strong governance and disclosure of corporate political spending. - ü We have transparent public policy engagement. - i We have meaningful stock ownership and retention guidelines for our directors and executive officers.